5 myths (and facts) about the dangers of Botox

 2. Myths and truth about Botox

-4. Cosmetic Injections: Can the Cause Blindness?
+4. Cosmetic Injections: Can They Cause Blindness?

-6. MORE EVIDENCE SUGGESTS that BOTOX Can Spread from Its Injection Site
+6. More Evidence Suggests That Botox Can Spread From Its Injection Site

 7. Botox and Fillers Are Very Safe, Study Suggests

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: